 Throughout the course of treatment, it is imperative that your treatment providers recognize the ways in which your high level of function affects your experience of depression and how it can be leveraged to improve your prognosis.
 Your treatment plan should be tailored to your unique situation and draw on your strengths to create a healing experience that speaks to you.
 In doing so, your functionality can be transformed from a barrier to an opportunity, opening up the door to deep therapeutic engagement and profound personal growth.

 Through an intensive, comprehensive curriculum of individual, group, and holistic therapies, you can take control of your depression and develop the coping skills you need to move forward in a healthy and rewarding way.
 But the best residential treatment programs do more than simply treat your illness—they help you discover who you can be beyond illness.
 After all, you are more than your diagnosis and there is a whole life out there for you waiting to be lived, one without limits of depression.

-Bridges to Recovery offers comprehensive residential treatment for people suffering from mental illness as well as co-occurring substance abuse and eating disorders.
+Bridges to Recovery offers comprehensive residential treatment for people suffering from mental illness as well as co-occurring disorders.
 Contact us to learn more about our innovative program and how we can help you or your loved one start on the path to healing.